BossZard/CSegFormer/README.md

 # CSegFormer
-The code will be coming soon
+The code will be release upon acceptance.